oasis-tcs/odata-specs/odata-protocol/temp/odata-v4.01-os-part1-protocol.md

 bike\"]{style="color:black"}
 :::

-The upper-case keyword [NOT]{.Datatype} restricts the set of entities to those that do not match the specified term.
+The upper-case keyword `NOT` restricts the set of entities to those that do not match the specified term.

 Example 60: return all Products that do not match \"clothing\"